Thrush, cystitis or BV?

 It's usually easy to treat thrush with anti-fungal vaginal creams or pessaries.
 If you've had thrush before, discuss it with your pharmacist who will advise you on what treatments are available over the counter.
-There are some circumstances where you will need to see your GP about treating thrush, such as if it's recurring, doesn't improve or comes alongside other symptoms.
+There are some circumstances which you will need to see your GP about treating thrush, such as if it's recurring, doesn't improve or comes alongside other symptoms.
 Your GP will be able to exclude any other causes that could be giving you similar symptoms.

 If you're not certain your symptoms are caused by thrush and think you may have an STI, visit a sexual health clinic where you'll be able to have tests to ensure you receive the most suitable treatment.

 In the majority of cases of mild cystitis, it will clear up on its own in a few days with self-care.
 There's lots you can do to help relieve your symptoms:

 • Drink plenty of water.
 This may help to flush out the infection

 • Holding a warm object, like a hot water bottle or a blanket, to your stomach may help to ease the pain

 If you're still experiencing symptoms, make an appointment with your GP, as you may need a course of antibiotics.
 Be sure to take the whole course and follow your GP's instructions on whether to take them after or before meals.